List of tallest buildings in Kuwait

 This list of tallest buildings in Kuwait ranks skyscrapers in Kuwait by height.
 The tallest building in Kuwait is currently the 80–story Al Hamra Tower, which rises 413 m and was completed in 2011, it is also the world's fifteenth-tallest building.
-NBK Tower is currently the second-tallest completed building in Kuwait, at 302 m.
-Should it be constructed in the proposed time, the Burj Mubarak Al Kabir would be 1001 m tall, becoming the world's second tallest building, next to the Jeddah Tower in Jeddah, Saudi Arabia at 1,008 metres.
+The Assima Tower is currently the second-tallest completed building in Kuwait, at 302 m.
+Should it be constructed, the Burj Mubarak Al Kabir would be 1001 m tall, becoming the world's tallest building, only next to another yet unfinished project - the Jeddah Tower in Jeddah, Saudi Arabia at 1,008 metres, which has recently restarted construction as of 2025.

 Tallest completed buildings

 Only buildings over 150 metres (as determined by the Council on Tall Buildings and Urban Habitat) are included.